Batch-1-DwAWS-2025/Robot_Shop_Documentation/1-web.md

-# 🌐 RoboShop Web/Frontend Setup 🛒
+# 🌐 RobotShop Web/Frontend Setup 🛒
-* Welcome to the RoboShop Web/Frontend setup guide!
-This service uses Nginx to serve web content for the RoboShop application, creating your online store’s webpage.
+* Welcome to the RobotShop Web/Frontend setup guide!
+This service uses Nginx to serve web content for the RobotShop application, creating your online store’s webpage.
 Follow these simple steps to get it running! 🚀

 ## 📋 Prerequisites